Setting Up Zoom App for Chromebook – Overview

 Schedule a Zoom Meeting

 The most standard way to schedule a Zoom meeting on a Chromebook is to use the web dashboard.
-So once you’ve logged in, head to the ‘Meetings’ tab and click on ‘Schedule a Meeting.’
+So once you’ve logged in, head to the ‘Meetings’ tab and click ‘Schedule a Meeting.’
 At this point, you can enter the meeting details such as date, time, and topic.
 In addition, you can generate a Meeting ID and a secure password if you wish.

-An even better way to schedule a Zoom meeting is using the ‘Zoom Scheduler’ add-on from the Chrome Web Store.
-This add-on has two purposes; the first is to give you access to all the tools in the Zoom web service dashboard.
+An even better way to schedule a Zoom meeting is to use the Zoom Scheduler add-on from the Chrome Web Store.
+This add-on has two purposes: to give you access to all the tools in the Zoom web service dashboard and to integrate with Google Calendar.
+Once you’ve added it, any meeting you schedule on Google Calendar can be turned into a Zoom appointment by clicking on the ‘Make it a Zoom Meeting‘ switch.

 Setting Up Zoom App for Chromebook